Skip to content

 daytona.snapshot.activate("my-awesome-snapshot")

-Daytona provides an option to deactivate snapshots.
 Deactivated snapshots are not available for new sandboxes.

-1. Navigate to Daytona Snapshots ↗
+1. Go to Daytona Snapshots ↗

 2. Click the three dots at the end of the row for the snapshot you want to deactivate